Compare Cheap Insurance

 Get quick quotes from dozens of insurance companies today.

 The passing of your dog or cat is a devastating time for most pet owners.
-While pet insurance can't really help with the emotional loss, some plans may ease the financial strain by covering costs for euthanasia and cremation or burial, or even reimbursement of purchase price.
-Below we discuss typical costs for pet euthanasia and cremation and what might be covered by pet insurance, as well as common exclusions.
+While pet insurance can't really help with the emotional loss, some plans may ease the financial strain by covering costs for euthanasia and cremation or burial, or even reimbursement of purchase price (depending on the age of your pet).

 - Does Pet Insurance Cover Death?

 - How Much are Euthanasia and Cremation for a Dog or Cat?